AnnaAxelsson051/AnnaAxelsson051/README.md

-Discovered my passion for software development in 2021.
-Decided to pursue a career in tech in 2022.
+🤓 Lawyer who discovered my passion for software development in 2021.
+Decided to pursue a career in tech in 2022 by attending the educations: Full-Stack Developer .NET @ Chas Academy and Java Developer @ It-högskolan.
 Coding mostly in Java, C#, JavaScript, HTML and CSS.

 <h3>Some Tools I Have Used and Learned</h3>
 <p align="left">